-- If the scooter will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
-NOTICE: When removing the battery, be sure the key is turned to "OFF", then disconnect the negative lead before disconnecting the positive lead. - 2.
-If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary. - 3.
-Fully charge the battery before installation. - 4.
-After installation, make sure that the battery leads are properly connected to the battery terminals and that the breather hose is properly routed, in good condition, and not obstructed.
-NOTI-CE: If the breather hose is positioned in such a way that the frame is exposed to electrolyte or gas expelled from the battery, the frame could suffer structural and external damages.
-[ECA10601]
+- 1. If the scooter will not be used for more than one month. remove the battery, fully charge it, and then place it in a cool, dry place.
+NOTICE: When removing the battery, be sure the key is turned to " $\otimes$ ", then disconnect the negative lead before disconnecting the positive lead.
+[ECA17711] - 2.
+If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessarv. - 3.
+Fully charge the battery before installation.
+NOTICE: When installing the battery, be sure the key is turned to "⊠", then connect the positive lead before connecting the negative lead.
+[ECA17721]

+4. After installation, make sure that the battery leads are properly connected to the battery terminals and that the breather hose is properly routed, in good condition, and not obstructed.
+NOTICE: If the breather hose is positioned in such a way that the frame is exposed to electrolyte or gas expelled from the battery, the frame could suffer structural and external damages.
+IECA106021